Types of Splunk software licenses

 Consult this table for a comparison of the major Splunk Enterprise license types.

-The Forwarder license is an embedded license within Splunk Enterprise and the universal forwarder.
-It is designed to allow unlimited forwarding, along with a small subset of features needed for configuration management, authentication, and sending data.
+The Forwarder license is an embedded license within Splunk Enterprise.
+It is designed to allow unlimited forwarding, along with a small subset of Splunk Enterprise features needed for configuration management, authentication, and sending data.

-The universal forwarder uses the Forwarder license by default.
-The other forwarder types; heavy forwarder and light forwarder must be configured to use the Forwarder license manually.
+The universal forwarder installs the Forwarder license by default.
+The other forwarder types; heavy forwarder and light forwarder must be manually configured to use the Forwarder license.

 How Splunk Enterprise licensing works